Who we are

 Campbell's Board has seven members, one of whom is a representative of Campbell's Coordinating Groups and one of whom is a representative of the major funding agencies that support the Campbell Collaboration.
 The other Board members are elected by the Campbell members.
 The Board is chaired by Campbell's President. .

-Campbell's International Secretariat is now located in Oslo and hosted by the Norwegian Knowledge Centre for the Health Services.
-Head Office supports all aspects of Campbell's work, including the production of systematic reviews, internal and external communication, fundraising, and arrangements for the Annual Colloquium and other events.
+Campbell's International Secretariat is located in Oslo and hosted by the Norwegian Knowledge Centre for the Health Services.
+The Oslo office supports all aspects of the Collaborationís work, including the production of systematic reviews, internal and external communications, our website, fundraising, and arrangements for our Colloquia and other international events.